trumandaniels/mpg-api/README.md

 ## What is this project?
 A RESTful API that returns mileage (MPG) and other data on specific cars.
 I have imported the data into a local sqlite database called auto-mpg.db from data sourced [here](https://www.kaggle.com/uciml/autompg-dataset).
 I have only tested on linux, but I may add Windows compatibility at a later time.

-The basic idea here is that I build a keras model with a fuel efficency dataset, and then serving it via API.
+The basic idea here is that I built a keras model (with model.ipynb) with a fuel efficency dataset (auto-mpg.csv) and then serve it via API (simple_server.py).

 ### A couple of model notes:
 The dataset itself is composed of.
 I have replaced the ambigious "origin" that uses 1,2,3 as labels, to "American", "European", or "Asian".